LennartHennigs/DIYStreamDeck/README.md

 - Actions can be...
   - keyboard shortcuts
   - open a folder (= a new page of key definitions)
-- There is a Mac script called `watchdog.py` that enables advanced functionality
+- There is a Mac script called `watchdog.py` to enable more functionalities..
+  - Determine the active application, to load and show app-specific shortcuts
   - Launch a Mac application
   - Launch a plugin command
-  - Determine the active application - you load app-specific shortcuts
+- Plugins are included for ...
+  - Audio playback
+  - Spotify playback
+  - Philips Hue control
 - All key definitions are defined in a JSON file, stored on the Pi Pico
 - Define global shortcuts in a `_default` section for both, folders and apps
 - Use the  `_otherwise` section to assign shortcuts for non-defined apps (with `watchdog.py` running on a Mac)
 - Rotate the keyboard layout clockwise or counter-clockwise (for 3d printed cases) 🆕
-- Plugins are included for ...
-  - Audio playback
-  - Spotify playback
-  - Philips Hue control
-- A simple plugins system to create your own plugins.
+- Create your own plugin with the simple plugins system

 ## Hardware Requirements